-Pritchard (2018) modified this analysis to look at trends in the stream temperatures at the five sites for this project for the entire period of record (19-20 years) (Table 5 and Figure 6).
+Pritchard (2017) modified this analysis to look at trends in the stream temperatures at the five sites for this project for the entire period of record (19-20 years) (Table 5 and Figure 6).
 Since this project has data for sites from mid-June to mid-September, the only months with complete data sets were July and August.
 Also, since the dataset began on July 1 for many of the earlier years of survey, for this project, the seven day average daily maximum stream temperature is described as the first date in the rolling period.
 Otherwise, many years of data would have been thrown out of the study.
-Pritchard (2018) used the seasonal Kendall trend analysis (Hirsch and Slack, 1984), an extension of the Mann-Kendall test for trend (HydroGeoLogic, Inc., 2005) which is a better tool for looking at seasonal data (Meals, et al., 2011).
+Pritchard (2017) used the seasonal Kendall trend analysis (Hirsch and Slack, 1984), an extension of the Mann-Kendall test for trend (HydroGeoLogic, Inc., 2005) which is a better tool for looking at seasonal data (Meals, et al., 2011).
 The seasonal Kendall analysis conducted on the reference temperature data looked at both months (July and August) combined when comparing trends, whereas Michie and Bryant (2015) compared each month separately.
 The analysis was done in R using the wql package (Jassby and Cloern, 2017).
+Since the 2017 Report, the DEQ has updated the trend analysis to include the 2018 data (Pritchard, 2018) and 2019 data (Pritchard and Doak (2019).
+These trend analyses were included in the annual updates Dammann (2017) and Dammann (2018).

 Table 5.
 Results of DEQ trend analysis of reference stream temperature data using a seasonal Kendall trend analysis as described in Hirsch and Slack (1984).
-More specific results are in Figure 6.
-(Pritchard, 2018)
+Specific results are in Figure 6.
+(Pritchard and Doak, 2019)

 Site Years Significant Seasonal Kendall Trend p-value

-Calapooya Creek 1999-2018 No Trend 0.57
+Calapooya Creek 1999-2019 No Trend 0.40

-Camp Creek 2000-2018 No Trend 0.38
+Camp Creek 2000-2019 No Trend 0.25

-North Myrtle Creek 1999-2018 No Trend 0.92
+North Myrtle Creek 1999-2019 No Trend 0.75

-Pass Creek 1998-2018 No Trend 0.39
+Pass Creek 1998-2019 No Trend 0.14

-Windy Creek 2000-2018 Yes (Negative Trend) 0.08
+Windy Creek 2000-2019 Yes (Negative Trend) 0.06

-The only site that had a significant trend was Windy Creek with a negative trend (p=0.08) and a Sen's slope of -.0.03 (Table 5, Figure 6, and Pritchard (2018)).
-While this analysis does not sort out the cause of the significant decrease in 7DAM stream temperatures from 2000-2018, it could be due to any number of factors including climate change, changes in flow conditions, natural disturbances, and/or anthropogenic actions.
+The only site that had a significant trend was Windy Creek with a negative trend (p=0.06) and a Sen's slope of -.0.0278 (Table 5, Figure 6, and Pritchard and Doak (2019)).
+While this analysis does not sort out the cause of the significant decrease in 7DAM stream temperatures from 2000-2019, it could be due to any number of factors including climate change, changes in flow conditions, natural disturbances, and/or anthropogenic actions.
+The trend analysis of this data is integral start to potentially understanding the effects of climate change on streams in the basin.